vinceimbat/vinceimbat/content/2022 annual review.md

 # February

-I started my birth month by publishing the first issue of [[thoughts/uman]], my newsletter that features monthly updates on my life and projects.
+I started my birth month by publishing the first issue of [[uman]], my newsletter that features monthly updates on my life and projects.
 After publishing it, I continued studying Thich Nhat Hanh.
 I particularly like his Understanding → Compassion → Happiness sequence ([[Understanding leads to compassion]]) and his distaste for ideologies.

 I also started re-reading *[[Transcend — Kaufman|Transcend]]* by Scott Barry Kaufmann.
 It was a book I started the year before but never finished.
 Since one of my goals this year was to articulate my purpose, values, and vision, I decided to return to it.
 Through *Transcend*, I learned that [[My top three sources of self-actualization]] were continued freshness of appreciation, truth-seeking, and purpose.